idafchev/idafchev.github.io/_posts/2023-06-29-Windows_Kernel_Debugging.md

 Each symbol is treated as an address (the value of a symbol is its memory address).
 To get the value of the symbol held at its address it has to be dereferenced.

-? - display regualr commands
+? - display regular commands
 .help - display dot commands
 .help a* - display dot commands starting with a
 ? <expression> - evaluate an expression